 The pandemic exacerbated inequality in the community and the changing landscape of work requires that more residents receive training and skill enhancement.
 Workforce development is critical to increasing economic opportunity.
 This program will expand on the existing workforce development partners serving City residents.
-Many City residents are underemployed or
+Many City residents are underemployed or unemployed.
+This requires a focus on re-training or credentialing residents who are seeking additional training and support.
+Staff will build on the workforce development grants through the Community Grants program and the relationship with the Department of Labor's WorkSource Montgomery program, the City will develop a pipeline of providers to assist residents.

-Takoma-Langley Crossroads Business Incubator Funding - \$500,000

-2.9 Small Business Economic Assistance (General)
+Takoma-Langley Crossroads Business Incubator Funding - \$500,000 2.9 Small Business Economic Assistance (General)